jordanvolz/lolpop/docs/src/regression_quickstart.md

 ## Understanding the Example

 !!!
 Note
-    The text here is exactly the same as the text in our [regression quickstart](classification_regression.md#understanding-the-example) example.
+    The text here is exactly the same as the text in our [classification quickstart](classification_quickstart.md#understanding-the-example) example.
 The reason being that both use the same quickstart_runner.py class.
 The only difference is the value of the `problem_type` set during initialization of the class.

 To gain some understanding about what is happening, let's look into the `run.py` file.
 This is a small script that loads our runner and executes a workflow.